 Our Board believes that having a diverse mix of directors with respect to race, gender, geography, thought, viewpoints, background, skills, experience and expertise is critical to effective corporate governance and to achieving our strategic goals.
+Consistent with this belief, and as discussed below under "Corporate Governance Guidelines," our nominating and corporate governance committee specifically considers diversity, including racial and gender diversity, in recruitment and all director nominations, and any search firm retained to assist our nominating and corporate governance committee in seeking candidates for our Board will be instructed to seek to include diverse candidates in terms of race, gender, geography, thought, viewpoints, background, skills, experience and expertise in its initial pool of candidates.
 The table below reflects certain diversity information regarding our current directors based on self-identified personal characteristics.

-Board Diversity Matrix (As of June 15, 2022)
+Board Diversity Matrix (As of May 1, 2023)

-Total Number of Directors 7
+Total Number of Directors , 7

 Female Male Non- Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 2 4 1

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 1 4

 Two or More Races or Ethnicities 1

-LGBTQ+
+LGBTQ+ •

 Did Not Disclose Demographic Background 1